Persecution of Muslims: Persecution by the LTTE

-Beginning in July 1990, tensions between Muslims and the Liberation Tigers of Tamil Eelam arose.
-Tit-for-tat killings between Tamils and Muslims in the East resulted in the massacres of dozens of Sri Lankan Muslims in the Eastern Province.
+Beginning in July 1990, tensions between the Sri Lankan Muslims (who constitute a separate ethnic group) and the Liberation Tigers of Tamil Eelam arose.
+Tit-for-tat killings between Tamils and Muslims in the Eastern Province resulted in the massacres of dozens of Muslims there.
 This culminated in the infamous Kattankudy mosque massacre in August 1990 by the LTTE.
 Following these massacres, thousands of Muslims fled Tamil-majority areas of the Eastern Province and resettled in Muslim-majority areas.
-The 1990 expulsion of Muslims from Sri Lanka was an act of ethnic cleansing carried out by Tamils of the LTTE organization in October 1990.
-In order to achieve their goal of creating a mono ethnic Tamil state in the Northern Province of Sri Lanka, the LTTE forcibly expelled the 75,000 strong Muslim population.
-The first expulsion in Chavakacheri, was of 1,500 people.
-After this, many Muslims in Kilinochchi and Mannar were forced to leave their homeland.
-The turn of Jaffna came on 30 October 1990; when the LTTE drove through the streets in trucks and ordered Muslim families to assemble at Osmania College.
-There, they were told to exit the city within two hours.